Duet3D/DuetSoftwareFramework/PLUGINS.md

 # DSF Plugins

-Starting from version 3.2, DSF allows the usage of third-party plugins.
+Starting from version 3.3, DSF will allow the usage of third-party plugins.
 They may contain files for execution on a SBC, in DWC, and/or configuration files for RepRapFirmware.

 ## ZIP File Structure